davesnowdon/naojure/README.md

 Clojure wrapper for Aldebaran Robotics java API.
 Allows a NAO robot to be controlled from clojure and REPL-based experimentation

+## using the library
+The first thing is to make a robot

+<pre lang="clojure"><code>
+(def robot (make-robot "IP-ADDRESS-OR-HOSTNAME" 9559))
+</code></pre>

+This creates a map containing information about the robot.
+You can also request that various proxies are created and added to the map also:

+<pre lang="clojure"><code>
+(def robot (make-robot "IP-ADDRESS-OR-HOSTNAME" 9559 :motion :memory :tts))
+</code></pre>

+proxy-classes contains the full list of available symbols to create proxies.
+Most functions create proxies on-the-fly if the robot map does not have the necessary proxy, however since these are not stored it's more efficient to create proxies up-front for any proxies you know you'll use more than once.

+Once you have a robot you can then do actions such as:

+<pre lang="clojure"><code>
+(say robot "Hello world")
+(wake-up robot)
+(walk robot 1.0 0 0)
+(get-joint-angles robot)
+(sit-relaxed robot)
+(relax robot)
+</code></pre>

 ## Packaging the Aldebaran library
 In order to get leiningen to load native dependencies you can pack them into a jar file and install them in a local repository.
 I create a